lisk-builders/lisk-network-reporter/README.md

 pm2 stop lisk-network-reporter
 </pre>

-## To do
-- [ ] Change pending tx count to reliable endpoint as soon implemented in Lisk
-- [ ] If there is no build specified in Lisk then last commit should be used as soon implemented in Lisk

 ## Credits
 Thanks to [cuberdo](https://github.com/cubedro/) and his [eth-net-intelligence-api](https://github.com/cubedro/eth-net-intelligence-api).
 This software has been created on the top of his work.